nuhmanpk/VisionScriptBot/README.md

 # VisionScriptBot
-A telegram bot that uses Google's Gemini Pro Vision API
+A telegram bot that uses Google's Gemini Pro Vision API , Take a demo [here](https://t.me/visionscriptbot)

+### Gemini Vision Pro

+Gemini Pro Vision is a Gemini large language vision model that understands input from text and visual modalities (image and video) in addition to text to generate relevant text responses.

+Gemini Pro Vision is a foundation model that performs well at a variety of multimodal tasks such as visual understanding, classification, summarization, and creating content from image and video.
+It's adept at processing visual and text inputs such as photographs, documents, infographics, and screenshots.

 ## Gemini API
 VisionScriptBot uses Google new [Gemini Pro Model](https://ai.google.dev/docs) .

-[Gemini](https://deepmind.google/technologies/gemini/) is Google's latest family of large language models.
-This site contains all the info you need to start building applications with Gemini.
+[Gemini](https://deepmind.google/technologies/gemini/) is Google's latest family of [large language models](https://blog.google/technology/ai/google-gemini-ai/#performance).

+### API KEY

 You need Google Api key 🔐 for Gemini to run this model.
 Get your api key from